SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 - provenance and audit systems
 - semantic indexing systems

-It can be used independently, but its full value appears when connected to trace, review, and allocation-readiness layers.
+It can be used independently, but its full value appears when connected to trace, review, retrieval, and allocation-readiness layers.

 ---